 69. Implementation of the IPP will be the responsibility of the Director of the PCU and Director of each PIU.
 The Directors will assign at least one member of the PCU and PIU to be responsible for social safeguards implementation, including this IPP.
-The safeguards officers from the PCU and PIUs, with the support of the consultants, Lao Women's Union, Lao National Front, and CTG representatives will implement IPP activities.
+The safeguards officers from the PCU and PIUs, with the support of the consultants, Lao Women's Union, Lao National Front, and ethnic CTG representatives will implement IPP activities.
 An overview of the implementation framework is presented in Figure 2.

-MICT Executing Agency (EA) ADB Project Coordination Unit (PCU) Safeguards Officer (SO) DICT Provincial Implementing Agency Social Safeguards Specialists (PIU) (International & National) Safeguards Officer (SO) District Office of Information, Culture Community Tourism Group and Tourism (CTG) Mass Organizations e.g. Women's Union & LNFR > = reporting relationship
+MICT Executing Agency (EA) ADB Project Coordination Unit (PCU) Safeguards Officer (SO) DICT Provincial Implementing Agency Social Safeguards Specialists (PIU) (International & National) Safeguards Officer (SO) District Office of Information, Culture Community Tourism Groupsand Tourism CTG (representing ethnic groups) Mass Organizations e.g. Women's Union & LNFR → = reporting relationship